Employee Degree Attainment Program (EDAP)

 Dr. Linda Noel-Batiste (Executive Director of Strategic Faculty Initiatives and Innovation)

-2. II.
-Rationale for Support Excerpt
+Rationale for Support

 With rising tuition costs across the Commonwealth of Virginia and the nation, many mid and senior level career employees simply cannot afford a graduate degree.
 Unfortunately, few employer driven degree opportunities exist.
 The research literature strongly suggests tuition affordability remains a limiting factor for those mid and senior level career employees who could benefit from professional development and micro credentialing activities, that would lead to a graduate degree and that would also lead to an increase in productivity and a higher level of workplace efficiency.
 Historically Black Colleges and Universities (HBCUs), in particular, continue to lag behind Predominately White Institutions (PW ls) in their capacity to fund professional development activities for mid and senior level career employees.
 Funding for an employee professional development program for graduate degree attainment would remove that obstacle.